lefyzee/Homelab-Series/docs/week01/guide.md

 # Environment
     VMware Workstation Pro (Windows/Linux)
-        We do not have support for M chip based Apple Macs at the momment
+        We do not have support for M chip based Apple Macs at the moment

     DePaul SecLabs Virtual Desktop
-        These virtual desktops act as a basic Debain Desktop environment.
+        These virtual desktops act as a basic Debian Desktop environment.
 All of the labs can be performed from the virtual labs.

 # Target Audience
-    Beginner-friendly, step-by-step, assumes no prior knowlege of virtualization or Linux.
+    Beginner-friendly, step-by-step, assumes no prior knowledge of virtualization or Linux.

 # Learning Objectives
 - Install and configure virtualization software